slawekzachcial/aws-athena-saml/README.md

 ## Bonus: SAML Federation for Amazon Redshift

-Amazon Redshift is a fully managed datawarehouse service.
+Amazon Redshift is a fully managed data warehouse service.

 SAML federation for Redshift is similar to the Athena SAML federation described in the previous sections, with a few differences.